mitogen-hq/mitogen/docs/howitworks.rst

 which do not exist, before falling back on :py:mod:`sys` and :py:mod:`os`.

-These negative imports present a challenge, as they introduce a large number of pointless network roundtrips.
+These negative imports present a challenge, as they introduce a large number of pointless network round-trips.
 Therefore in addition to the :py:mod:`zlib`-compressed source, for packages the master sends along a list of child modules known to exist.